 Here at Rocky Ridge Dental, we believe that a healthy smile starts with a healthy diet.

-We have written before about why a healthy diet is important for maintaining the best oral health and hygiene, and today we are going to take a closer look at some specific foods that could be doing your teeth more harm than you realise.
+We have written before about why a healthy diet is important for maintaining the best oral health and hygiene, and today we are going to take a closer look at some specific foods that could be doing your teeth more harm than you realize.

 Some of the foods on this list today might be surprising!